-3.2 Board of Directors 2023 and its remuneration
+3.2 Board of Directors 2024 and its remuneration

-The Board consists of five members: Ulrik Bengtsson (Chair), Erik Skarp, Clare Boynton, Marina Andersson and Patrick Jonker.
-Ulrik Bengtsson, Erik Skarp and Clare Boynton were re-elected during the 2023 AGM.
-Marina Andersson and Patrick Jonker were elected as new members of the Board during the Extraordinary General Meeting held on 24 November 2023.
-The members of the Board are presented in further details on pages 21-24.
+The Board consists of six members:

+Ulrik Bengtsson (Chair), Erik Skarp, Clare

+Boynton, Marina Andersson, Patrick Jonker

+and Jon Moss.
+Ulrik Bengtsson, Erik Skarp,

+Clare Boynton, Marina Andersson and

+Patrick Jonker were re-elected during the

+2024 AGM and Jon Moss was elected as

+new member of the Board at the same

+occasion.
+The members of the Board are

+presented in further details on pages 21-24.

 Remuneration and other benefits to the Board and the Chair of the Board, including board committees, are decided at the AGM.
-At the AGM 2023, it was resolved that the total compensation for the Board members for the financial year 2023 shall amount to $\bigcirc$ 205,000.
+At the AGM 2024, it was resolved that the total compensation for the Board members for the financial year 2024 shall amount to € 232,000.
 Further, it was resolved that no director having an operational role in the Company or its subsidiaries under which the Director receives a salary or a consultancy fee shall receive any compensation for the work conducted as a member of the Board of Directors and any committee.

-Board member Ulrik Bengtsson Erik Skarp Clare Boynton Marina Andersson Patrick Jonker Positions Chair of the Board Board member Board member Board member Board member Member committee: Nomination Remuneration (chair) Member committee: Nomination Audit Remuneration Member committee: Audit (chair) Remuneration Audit Board fee € 50,000 € 30,000 € 30,000 € 30,000 € 30,000 Committee fee € 10,000 € 9,000 € 13,000 € 3,000 - Independent in relation to the Company and its Executive Management Yes Yes Yes Yes Yes Independent in relation to major shareholders Yes Yes Yes Yes Yes Own and related parties' shareholdings 31 December 2023 60,000 3,353,265 - - -
+Board member Ulrik Bengtsson Erik Skarp Clare Boynton Marina Andersson Patrick Jonker Jon Moss Positions Chair of the Board Board member Board member Board member Board member Board member Member committee: Nomination Remuneration (chair) Member committee: Nomination Audit Remuneration Member committee: Audit (chair) Remuneration Member committee: Audit Board fee € 50 000 € 30 000 € 30 000 € 30 000 € 30 000 € 30 000 Committee fee € 10 000 € 6,000 € 13,000 € 3,000 - - Independent in relation to the Company and its Executive Management Yes Yes Yes Yes Yes Yes Independent in relation to major shareholders Yes Yes Yes Yes Yes Yes Own and related parties' shareholdings as at 31 December 2024 100,000 3,353,265 - - 23,711 -